 - Choose the right cut of beef.
 This is the key to tender, tasty beef stir fry dishes.
 I recommend flank or skirt steak.

-- Remember to slice the beef against the grain, especially if you use cheaper cut of beef.
+- Remember to slice the beef against the grain, especially if you use a cheaper cut of beef.

 - Marinate the beef with soy sauce, cornstarch, water and a pinch of sugar.
 Massage the meat until it absorbs all the liquid.
 Then coat with a little oil to lock in the moisture.